TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/DependencyInjection/Index.rst

    your models from the DI container, which means you cannot inject them or inject dependencies into them.
    Models are not services and should therefore not require dependency injection.
-   Also, these objects are created by the extbase persistence layer which does not support the DI container.
+   Also, these objects are created by the Extbase persistence layer which does not support the DI container.

 .. _autowire: